‘Cricketing observation from admirer’: Kaif reacts after Bumrah blasts ex-cricketer for bowling criticism

-New Delhi, Sep 26 (IANS) Former India batter Mohammad Kaif gave a calm and measured response to Jasprit Bumrah after the pacer blasted the former cricketer for his workload-related remarks, saying it was a "cricketing observation".
+New Delhi: Former India batter Mohammad Kaif gave a calm and measured response to Jasprit Bumrah after the pacer blasted the former cricketer for his workload-related remarks, saying it was a "cricketing observation".

 On Thursday, Mohammad Kaif raised some concerns about how Jasprit Bumrah is being used in white-ball cricket lately.
 He pointed out that Bumrah has been bowling as many as three overs up front during the powerplay, instead of holding back a few for the death overs — something Kaif feels could be risky, especially with the Asia Cup 2025 final against Pakistan coming up.